mtmcphail/World_Weather_Analysis/README.md

 * datetime
 * gmaps
 * gmaps.datasets
+* gmaps.configure

-as well as **API keys** to access (request) data from OpenWeatherMap API and Google Cloud Platform API for directions.
+as well as **API keys** to access (i.e. request) data from OpenWeatherMap API and Google Cloud Platform API for directions, was employed for this project.

 This coding was done in **Jupyter Notebook** rather than Jupyter Lab as some of the maps were not rending properly with Jupyter Lab.